 Example 2.
 Ethan obtained a qualified student loan to attend college.
 After graduating from college, the first monthly payment on his loan was due in December.
 As a gift, Ethan's mother made this payment for him.
-No one is claiming a dependency exemption for Ethan on his or her tax return.
+No one is claiming Ethan as a dependent on his or her tax return.
 Assuming all other qualifications are met, Ethan can deduct this payment of interest on his tax return.